pursuit-curriculum/unit-dsa/intro-to-big-o/README.md

 game();
 ```

 Play this game a few times.
-What is your method for finding correct number?
+What is your method for finding the correct number?

-Try to write it down in psuedo code.
+Try to write it down in pseudo-code.

 Now try to build an answer.

 Here is a naive coding solution.
-But it is always going to be the worst case scenario - the last guess will always be the correct one.
-That means if this guessing game were between 1 and 100 million it would take a while...
+But it will always be the worst-case scenario - the last guess will always be the correct one.
+That means it would take a while if this guessing game were between 1 and 100 million.

-**Note:** - `alert`,`prompt`, and `confirm` are all browser specific functions that will NOT work in `node`.
+**Note:** - `alert`, `prompt`, and `confirm` are all browser-specific functions that will NOT work in `node`.
 They also `STOP` the code from running until the user does something.
 This means that the order of events can be a bit unexpected, don't worry about fixing it.
 This is for demonstration purposes only.

-Now that the computer is guessing and we don't need user input, we'll just use `console.log` instead
+Now that the computer is guessing and we don't need user input, we'll use `console.log` instead.

 ```js
 const game = () => {